Forward policy (Sino-Indian conflict): Sino-Indian War

 Nehru's forward policy was an attempt to break the deadlock that Chinese-Indian relations had reached in 1961.
-A deadlocked created by events in Tibet causes border clashes, which resulted in fatalities, India's perceived helplessness against Chinese border developments was exacerbated by international and mounting domestic pressure.
+A deadlocked created by events in Tibet caused border clashes, which resulted in fatalities, India's perceived helplessness against Chinese border developments was exacerbated by international and mounting domestic pressure.
 On 5 December 1961 orders went to the Eastern and Western commands:

 The forward policy had Nehru identify a set of strategies designed with the ultimate goal of effectively forcing the Chinese from territory that the Indian government claimed.
 The doctrine was based on a theory that China would not likely launch an all-out war if India began to occupy territory that China considered to be its own.
 India's thinking was partly based on the fact that China had many external problems in early 1962, especially with one of the Taiwan Strait Crises.
 Also, Chinese leaders had insisted they did not wish a war.

 Nehru began acting out a policy of establishing new outposts further to the north of the line of control.
 In June 1962, local Indian commanders had established Dhola Post, in Tawang.
 The issue was that Dhola Post was one mile north of the McMahon line and was clearly regarded as being in Chinese territory, even by Indian standards.

 General Niranjan Prasad, the commander of the Fourth Division, later wrote, "We at the front knew that since Nehru had said he was going to attack, the Chinese were certainly not going to wait to be attacked".

 Nehru's forward policy did not achieve what he had wanted.
 Contrary to his predictions, China attacked Indian outposts north of the McMahon Line.
 Thus began the Sino-Indian War, which lasted 30 days as China eventually pushed Indian forces back miles south of the McMahon line.
 China unilaterally declared a ceasefire with a message that India has entered Chinese territory.

+With respect to China, Indian diplomat T. N. Kaul later wrote that the only valid, logical and reasonable surmise seems to be that:

 C. Raja Mohan used the phrase "forward policy" in 2003 with respect to India in Afghanistan.
 The term has also been used in relation to the 2020 China–India skirmishes.